nikhil153/Enigma-PD-WML/docs/developer.md

 Note, this requires your BIDS data is stored in the directory `Enigma-PD-WML/data`.

-## Making new releases to docker hub
+## Making new releases to docker hub and Sylabs Cloud

 This repository has a github actions workflow to automate uploading to [Docker Hub](https://hub.docker.com/r/hamiedaharoon24/enigma-pd-wml/tags) when a new release is made on github.